 What does it take to become a coach?

 There is no one-size-fits-all answer to this question, as the coaching process is different for everyone.
-However, most coaches start by completing a coaching program or training course.
+However, most life coaching careers start by completing a coaching program or training course.
 Additionally, many coaches have years of experience in their field before becoming a coach.

 What is the difference between life coaching and career coaching?

-The key difference between a life coach vs career empowerment coach is the area of the client's life they are zeroed in on.
-Life coaching primarily examines how to help people achieve their personal goals, while career coaching helps people navigate their professional lives.
+The key difference between a corporate life coach versus career empowerment coach is the area of the client's life they are zeroed in on.
+Life coaching firms primarily examine how to help people achieve their personal goals, while career coaching helps people navigate their professional lives.